j-oram/ValidationExplorer/README.md

 The information is provided on the condition that neither the U.S. Geological Survey nor the U.S. Government shall be held liable for any damages resulting from the authorized or unauthorized use of the information.

 The files in this repo are organized into three folders: Data simulation, model fitting and simulation, and summary figures.
 To replicate our simulation study, begin with files in the Data Simulation folder.
+To "test drive" the simulation study with a smaller number of species and datasets, use the testing folder, described below.

 - Data Simulation:
   - `get_sim_datasets.R`: This file replicates all datasets simulated under all vetting and classifier scenarios that are described in the main text.
 Because specific seeds were used in the data simulation, the resulting datasets will be exactly the ones we used in our simulation study.
 In order to avoid errors, the working directory must have a folder named "Simulation data" within it.
 Data simulation requires the other files in this folder, described below.
 Notice that the output is a nested list.
 The outer layer corresponds with the vetting scenario.
 Within each of the 'vetting scenario' list elements, there is a list of the 50  dataframes that were output from `mask_by_spp.R` according to that vetting scenario.